killermann/Problematic-Activism/content/blog/fixing-the-wrong-part-of-a-defunding-the-police-comic/index.md

 > - Eliminate militarized weapons from police departments and stop funding these weapons.
 > - Eliminate police funding for internal oversight and move oversight and accountability outside the police force and into the hands of civilians with subpoena power.
 > And ultimately while we have this moment let’s have a discussion about abolishing the police force, not simply defunding, not simply reimagining, ABOLISHING.

+I should say that I don't disagree with pretty much anything Ted says there.
+It's mostly spot on.
+I just disagree with the saying it, here, in response to this comic, and the idea that this is somehow helpful or necessary.

 ## Everything is Wrong with What is Wrong